Millsaps College requires a minimum of 128 semester hours to graduate with a bachelor's degree.

 Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
 Millsaps College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Millsaps College has a summer session, so students can earn credits during the summer.

-Around 70% of students who started college at Millsaps College finish the requirements for graduation within six years.
+NOTE: Around 49% of students who start college at Millsaps College complete all the credits required within six years.